basemmerink/TPP_Standalone/README.md

 And that's it!
 You are now free to resize the panel, and use alt+resize to remove the bottom part if you don't want the chat messages to appear on screen

 # Saving and loading
-If you are the streamer you can use **!save** to save the current state of the gameboy.
+**!save** to save the current state of the gameboy.
-Next time you will load the scene, it will automatically load the last saved state.
-If you want to start over, use **!delete** to delete the save state. *Warning: This does not ask for confirmation and can not be undone*.
+**!delete** to delete the save state. *Warning: This does not ask for confirmation and can not be undone*.
+If you load the scene or refresh the browser source it will automatically load the last saved sate.
+*Warning: Switching scenes or hiding the browser source will NOT automatically save the state.
+Use !save first to prevent losing progress*

 # Credits
 Using this is free.
 But please credit https://twitch.tv/baasbase somewhere in a twitch panel or on a label on screen.
 That way you will support me in making more awesome stuff like this ❤